Quicklist: Types of Screwdrivers

 Are screwdriver handles insulated?

-The answer to this question is a little more complicated than you might think.
-Given the sheer number of different models of screwdriver out there, it’s virtually impossible to come to any kind of consensus answer.
 The truth is that most screwdriver handles are insulated, with typical industrial models insulated up to one thousand volts.
-With that said, you should never trust that a screwdriver is actually insulated until you’ve confirmed the fact with the manufacturer.
+That said, one should never trust that a screwdriver is insulated until the fact has been confirmed with its manufacturer.

 How does a screwdriver work?